mnquaser/path/_posts/2020-08-02-csharp-challange-day1.md

 I still can't add 2 files in a single project, cause it gives me an error about Main"()" function being used twice.
 I hope I will find a workaround in future.

+## Hour 2
+Learned if _ else statemnet.

+Also solved a very basic problem called Watermelon on codeforce to practice

+## End of the day !
+2 hours done and 498 hours remaining